NavaShield/NavaShield/README.md

 ### About Me ^_^
 - hii!! my name is Gangie/Angie and im a 16 year old cybersecurity student
+- Learning C# and Java, with existing experience in, JavaScript, Python, HTML and CSS
 - i go by he/they pronouns and have diagnosed ASD
 - love my amazing puppy boy obie <33 05/03/23 🐾